dylang/npm-check/README.md

 #### Use

+From any project directory that has a `package.json`:

 ```bash
 $ npm-check
 ```

+The result should look like the screenshot, or something nice when your packages are all up-to- and in use.

 #### Options

-There are no options.
+There are current no command-line options.

+Possible options I might add soon:

-I may add `-g` to scan globally installed packages for updates.
+* `-g` to scan globally installed packages for updates.
+* `-v` for verbose mode.
+* `--skip-unused` to skip the check for unused dependencies.
+* `--skip-dev` to not look at dev dependencies.

 ### API

+The API is here in case you want to wrap this with your CI toolset.
+It should not be considered stable.
+For example, I'll probably rename a bunch of these to make more sense.

 ```js
 var npmCheck = require('npm-check');